Dodge Copperhead: Exterior

 An all-new bodykit made specifically for the Copperhead takes over most of the Viper's design to distinguish it.
-This new body forces some parts from its original platform to be changed (either in shape or position), or be removed.
+This new body forces some parts from its original platform to be changed (either in shape or position) or be removed.
 Even with the stuffy-looking design, the Copperhead is still slightly shorter than the Viper, except for the wheelbase, which is a foot (300 mm; 12 in) longer than it.

 The Copperhead's new look includes larger wheel fenders, a larger front bumper, a slightly smaller front grille, headlights positioned below the hood, side inlet pits (rather than the regular side performance inlets), removed front air intake, smaller hood louvers, a stubby top rear fin, smaller Viper taillights, and front wheels that have been slightly moved forward for better handling.

 Interior

 The dashboard tachometer has been changed entirely, now with an old-school design.
 Four gauges sit on the middle of the dashboard, displaying the engine oil, speedometer, fuel, and temperature, with the high beam lights and turn signal displays sitting beside them.
 Below the gauges sits a head-like designed center console control area, and includes climate control, two air conditioning fans, temperature display, radio FM display, and other functions.
 Below the controls sits the 5-speed manual transmission, and the handbrake.
 The whole center console design resembles a copperhead snake.
-The steering wheel design remains, the same design used for the Phase ZB series Vipers.
+The steering wheel design remains the same design used for the Phase ZB series Vipers.

 Specifications

-The Dodge Copperhead is powered by a 2.7 L LH all-aluminum DOHC V6 engine manufactured by Chrysler, that is placed at a front longitudinal position.
+The Dodge Copperhead is powered by a 2.7 L LH all-aluminum DOHC V6 engine manufactured by Chrysler that is placed at a front longitudinal position.
 The engine puts out 220 hp at 6000 rpm and 188 lbft at 4900 rpm.
 All of the power is sent to the rear wheels by a 5-speed close-ratio manual transmission, therefore making the car rear-wheel drive.
 The chassis is heavily based on the Dodge Viper, but has been extensively modified to suit the Copperhead's requirements.
-Its tires, which are 225/40R18 up front, and 255/40R18 down the rear, help the precise handling, thanks to its wide width and sticky footprint.
+Its tires, which are 225/40R18 up front, and 255/40R18 down the rear, help the precise handling thanks to its wide width and sticky footprint.
 The suspension is composed of double wishbones with coil over dampers.
 These are also short-and-long-arm versions to better increase comfort and better handling.

 Name controversy

 After the unveiling of the Copperhead, Dodge received a complaint regarding ownership of the rights to the "Copperhead" name.
-A customized 1950 Ford Coupe owned by Billy Gibbons of the American rock band ZZ Top, had already been registered with the Kopperhead name.
+A customized 1950 Ford Coupe owned by Billy Gibbons of the American rock band ZZ Top had already been registered with the Kopperhead name.
 As a result, DaimlerChrysler unofficially renamed the car, with it being referred to as the "Concept Vehicle" instead of "Copperhead" in press kits, scale toys, and other merchandise.
 This made press kits or items with the Copperhead name collectibles.

-Media
+In media

-The Dodge Copperhead makes an appearance in Gran Turismo and Gran Turismo 2.
-After the Copperhead name controversy, the Copperhead was renamed as the "Concept Car" in the games.
+After the Copperhead name controversy the car was named as "Concept Car" in video games.
+The Dodge Copperhead appears as a playable vehicle in Gran Turismo, Gran Turismo 2 and Test Drive 6.